-In 2020 the Oregon Public Utilities Commission partnered with Gridworks to develop a transparent, robust, and holistic regulatory planning process for electric utility distribution system operations and investments.
+In 2020 the Oregon Public Utility Commission partnered with Gridworks to develop a transparent, robust, and holistic regulatory planning process for electric utility distribution system operations and investments.
 Under the distribution system planning investigation (docket UM 2005), Commission Staff led an inclusive stakeholder process to foster shared learning on distribution system planning practices and develop a common vision and principles for distribution system planning.
 Gridworks supported the Commission’s success by designing and facilitating a series of 12 workshops and webinars with robust stakeholder participation, and contributing to the resulting guidelines.

 Historically, utility investments in the distribution system were determined with little public engagement or oversight.
 Moreover, those investments were typically engineered to support one-directional flow of power and communication, and serve predictable load patterns.
 Over the past decade, these historic practices have been challenged as customers increasingly adopt technologies like rooftop solar and electric vehicles, while communities demand more choice in their energy future.
 These trends have called utilities to open their decision-making processes to the public, while challenging regulators to facilitate more transparent, robust and holistic stakeholder processes.

 Over nine months, Oregon PUC Staff and Gridworks completed the following process to advance the investigation goals.

 Broad stakeholder support for new Commission rules stemming from 12 engaging webinars

 Comprehensive, staged approach to Distribution System Planning reform, adopted unanimously by the Oregon Public Utility Commission

 Industry leading Community Engagement Plan, advancing equity and community needs through a new, open distribution system planning process